 UCAS hub: The UCAS Hub is the name of the online resource that UCAS offers as a hub for applicants.
 It provides a variety of tools and information to apply for it, aids candidates in researching, monitoring the status of their applications, and receiving notifications from universities and schools.

-UCAS postgraduate: UCAS Postgraduate is a service it offers that makes it easier to apply to postgraduate programs in the UK.
+UCAS postgraduate: UCAS Postgraduate is a service that it offers, which makes it easier to apply to postgraduate programs in the UK.
 It enables students to submit applications to several postgraduate programs, such as master’s, PhD, and professional courses.

 W